kambria-platform/capsule-wallet/README.md

 var getAuthentication = function(qrcode, callback) {
   // This function is to show off the QRcode to user
-  // User must user MEW on thier phone to scan the QRcode to establish the connection
+  // User must user MEW on their phone to scan the QRcode and establish the connection
-  // When the connection is established, callback will be call }
+  // When the connection is established, callback will be called }

 var mew = new MEW(net, type, restrictMode);